Oakraven79/pavlov_rcon_tcl/README.md

 Supports multiple servers, add seperate entries in the `server.json`

-Supports custom server commands which allows raw RCON commands to be chained together, applied to all/some players and allows for delays between commands. (see server_custom_commands_example.json for examples)
+Supports custom server batch commands which allows raw RCON commands to be chained together, applied to all/some players and allows for delays between commands.
+Demo here: https://youtu.be/nOR2lqD70JQ (see server_custom_commands_example.json for examples)

 For fun I added a "give all" button which cycles through all connected players and gives them the selected item.